You are here

-The Court’s ADR program offers litigants a number of non-binding alternative dispute resolution (ADR) options that may resolve cases fairly, efficiently and with less expense than cases that are fully litigated.
+It is the mission of this court to do everything it can to help parties resolve their disputes as fairly, quickly and efficiently as possible.
+The cases filed in our court present a wide range of issues and circumstances.
+No single process can be expected to meet the needs of all of these cases.
+The Court’s ADR program offers litigants several non-binding alternative dispute resolution (ADR) options that may resolve cases fairly, efficiently and with less expense than cases that are fully litigated.
 ADR processes offer numerous advantages over litigation.
 In contrast to litigation and adjudication at trial, ADR may lead to resolutions that are:

 ADR Documents: